esptimecast/esptimecast.github.io/privacy-policy.md

 Data Sharing

 The extension does not transmit data to any external servers.
-All communication occurs միայն between the browser and user-configured devices on the local network.
+All communication occurs only between the browser and devices explicitly configured by the user on their local network.

 Personal Information